-I know that if I stop and let my fears hold me back, I’ll end up regretting it for the rest of my life.
+I know that if I stop, I’ll end up regretting it for the rest of my life.
 And my heart will keep yearning, it will keep wanting to pull me forward, so I might as well go and see what happens.

 There are a lot of fears you can give into, and there were many fears I faced in the beginning, such as:

 - What if I put in all this work and I fail